passwordless-id/webauthn/docs/index.md

 *Note: the brackets in the import are important!*

-### Browser
+### Alternatives

-Alternatively, it can be imported using a script directly on the page.
+For **browsers**, it can be imported using a CDN link in the page, or even inside the script itself.

 ```html
 <script type="module">